 Steve is a long-time Bloomsday participant, volunteer and Board Member who recently served his fourth two-year term as LBA President.
 Steve has also been the LBA's legal representative for many years.
 In the lead-up to Bloomsday each year, Steve helps fine-tune T-shirt ordering, solicit sponsorship, and oversee advertising and promotions.
 After completing Bloomsday each year, he helps validate elite results.
 Steve is a partner in the law firm Eymann, Allison, Hunter and Jones.

 Jon worked as an intern at the Bloomsday office while attending Gonzaga University, and after joining the Board years later he served a two-year term as president (2007 & 2008).
 Jon has served as the elite athlete coordinator since 2004, overseeing the invitation, travel and hospitality for dozens of the world's best long distance runners who compete at Bloomsday each year.
-Jon also serves on the Promotions Committee.
-He is a partner in the law firm Eymann, Allison, Hunter and Jones.
+Jon was hired as Bloomsday Race Director in 2019.

 As the Board member in charge of security, safety and communications on race day, Al handles some of the most crucial aspects of Bloomsday.
 His background as a former Deputy Chief of Police serves Bloomsday participants well as he manages a wide variety of race day logistics, keeping human and vehicular traffic apart and flowing.
 Al served as Board President for the 2004, 2005 and 2006 Bloomsdays.